Job Location: Oak Ridge, TN, US, 37831

 UT Battelle offers an exceptional benefits package to include matching 401K, Pension Plan, Paid Vacation and Medical / Dental plan.
 Onsite amenities include Credit Union, Medical Clinic and free Fitness facilities.

-UT Battelle offers a wide range of relocation benefits for individuals and families to make it easier to come and work here.
+Moving is stressful and expensive, and UT Battelle offers a wide range of relocation benefits for individuals and families to make it easier to come and work here.
 If you are invited to interview, please ask your Recruiter about relocating with ORNL.